Evangelical Missionary Church: Pitch & Praise and JR Pitch

 There were also sports tournaments, workshops, video game tournaments, and an annual battle of the bands (in which the winner was awarded recording time in a studio).
 Added in 2002, the Club became a successful feature of Pitch.
 International EDM artists such as Andy Hunter, Galactus Jack, DJ Kubiks, and DJ Chris Harrington took part in Pitch and Praise, both in the club and during main sessions.

 In its later years, Pitch and Praise was criticized by some youth groups in attendance for hosting "controversial" speakers (i.e. LGBTQ+ affirming speakers, Peter Rollins, who considers himself Christian but not religious, and Drew Marshall, who titled himself an atheist at the time), while also drawing criticism from other groups for "playing it safe" with speakers (i.e. Hamilton pastor Kevin Makins was removed from the speaker lineup by denominational leadership for his open stance on LGBTQ+ issues.)

 Pitch and Praise was discontinued by the leadership of the Evangelical Missionary Church of Canada (EMCC), in 2018.
 According to the EMCC website, there were plans for Pitch to undergo a reboot, targeted specifically at youth from the EMCC denomination, and operating under a modified name: “Pitch - The Weekend," based on an event ("The Weekend") held by the denomination in western Canada.
 EMCC stated that this new event would "bring youth to an understanding of how [Jesus] thinks about the challenges they are facing.
 We understand their challenges to be around confused messages that come at them about such themes as - identity including sexual identity and who Jesus says they are; truth and its source; desires that feel so right but which lead to unhealthy consequences...".
 Pitch - The Weekend did not take place in 2019 as proposed, and future plans for the event are on hold indefinitely.

 In 2019, a new non-denominational conference called "Phoenix Fest" was created by youth pastors from several EMCC churches to provide youth groups with a similar spring retreat in lieu of Pitch and Praise.
 Phoenix Fest 2019 was considered a success, and due to high demand, will continue to operate annually for the foreseeable future.

-In 1994 JR Pitch was established to reach out to Jr. High students (grades 6-8) and grew to be attended by over 1,000 pre-teens from across Ontario.
-JR Pitch took place annually during September and was held in Stayner, Ontario at the Stayner Bible Conference Grounds.
+In 1994 JR Pitch was established to reach out to Jr. High students (grades 6-8), and grew to be attended by over 1,000 pre-teens from across Ontario.
+JR Pitch took place annually during September and, like Pitch & Praise, was held in Stayner, Ontario at Stayner Camp.
 JR Pitch was put on indefinite hiatus in 2018.
+REBOOT, a retreat for Jr. High students and a spiritual successor to JR. Pitch, began in 2023 at Stayner Camp.